angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-03-malicious-powershell-activity/evidence/analyst-notes.md

 ### Hypothesis 1

-The activity represents legitimate administrative or automation-related PowerShell usage.
+The activity represents legitimate administrative PowerShell usage.

 ### Hypothesis 2

-The activity originated from a script or software deployment process.
+The activity originated from an automation or system management process.

 ### Hypothesis 3